 I was surprised she remembered them after such a long break.
-She just assumed the recipe was here on my site and she took the initiative to come and find it.
-We both started laughing when we discovered how out of date the post is so we worked together to clean things up.
+She just assumed the recipe was here on my site since I always share our favorites and she took the initiative to come and find it.

 They are a perfect easy cookie recipe to bake with your kids, no matter their size.
 We hope you enjoy them as much as we have!

 I love to bake in the fall with my kids and we're pretty sure this is the best pumpkin butterscotch cookie recipe because: